FRC-1799/AprilTag-And-Coral-Detection/README.md

 3. Go to Settings, then find the ```Object Detection``` panel.
 Once there, click ```Import New Model``` and upload the files downloaded in step 1.
 4. Go to Dashboard and change the Type to Object Detection.
 Go to the Object Detection slide below the camera view; select the imported model and edit any other settings to make it optimized to your specific system.

 **_NOTE:_**  I'm writing this now so I don't forget the steps later.
-The flow of this readme is good right now.
+The flow of this readme is bad right now.